 If you have any questions, feel free to reach out!
 We may also send updates regarding the challenge to registered teams.

 We innovatively utilize a client-server architecture for policy evaluation.
 The server hosts the simulated evaluation environments, while clients evaluate their policies via our provided REST API.
-The REST API is designed to have the same interface as gym, e.g., env.reset()

 and env.step(action)